amqp/rhea/README.md

 default to the host.

-If options is undefined, the client will attempt to obtain default options from a config file.
+If options is undefined, the client will attempt to obtain default options from a JSON config file.
 This file is of similar structure to that used by Apache Qpid Proton clients.
 The location of the file can be specified through the MESSAGING_CONNECT_FILE environment variable.
 If that is not specified it will look for a file called connect.json in the current directory, in <home>/.config/messaging or /etc/messaging/.

 The config file offers only limited configurability, specifically:

+  * scheme
   * host
   * port
   * user (note not username)
   * password
-  * sasl (a nested object with fields enabled and mechanisms)
+  * sasl (a nested object with field enabled)
+  * sasl_mechanisms
-  * tls (a nested object with fields key, cert, ca and verify)
+  * tls (a nested object with fields key, cert, ca for paths to correspoding files)
+  * verify

 ##### listen(options)